 Sometimes you meet people and it just clicks.
 I’ve made great friends during the past two years because I went out and met them at photoshoots.

-• Get your work noticed
+• Get your work noticed for free

 When I shoot an influencer, someone who is well known in the area I am working, they will put my work out there and reach a lot more people with their 25k Instagram followers than I ever could with my little 1.2k account.
 They also probably have interesting contacts they will be willing to share if they enjoy my work.
 This will work for you, too.